 Fundamentals of Service-Learning Course Construction.
 Kerrissa Heffernan Ed.D, Providence, RI : Campus Compact, 2001.

 Contains material to help faculty construct powerful service-learning courses by using actual assignments to model form other faculty that have successfully integrated service-learning into their coursework.

 Academic Service-Learning.
 Kathleen Stacey, , Dale L. Rice, and Georgea Langer.
-Ypsilanti, MI: Eastern Michigan University- Office of Academic Service Learning, 2001.
+Ypsilanti, MI: Eastern Michigan University- Academic Service Learning office, 2001.

 A faculty Development manual on utilizing academic service-learning and adapting it into class courses and then how to plan them.